 consultative exam (CE): Many applicants are asked to see an independent doctor for a physical or psychological exam.
 Usually this is done if your own doctors’ medical records are not sufficient for Social Security to make a determination.

-contingency fee: For lawyers, this means working on the basis of only receiving payment if they achieve a fair settlement for their clients.
-Summed up well by the phrase, “We don’t get paid unless you do.”
+contingency fee: Working on the basis of only receiving payment if the client receives a settlement or award; a “We don’t get paid unless you do” policy.

 continuing disability review (CDR): Every disability claim that is approved must eventually undergo a CDR.
 This is Social Security’s way of making sure that your medical condition has not improved.
 Normally CDRs are done every three to five years, but they can be done more often if your condition is expected to improve sooner than that.
 During a CDR, Social Security will collect your medical records to make sure that you are still disabled.

 cost of living adjustment (COLA): Normally, Social Security benefits go up a small percentage each year to coincide with the increased cost of living caused by inflation.
 For years in which there is no inflation, Social Security does not administer the COLA.

 counsel: May refer either to an attorney or the legal advice provided by an attorney in an injury case

 damages: Monetary compensation awarded to an individual who has been injured by the defendant’s actions or inaction.

 date last insured (DLI): The DLI is the date a claimant’s work credits expire.
 You must prove that you became disabled prior to your DLI in order to qualify for DIB.